giacomogroppi/writernote-qt/README.md

 - Print file
 - Keyboard support
 - Audio record [support for write mode only]:
-  - Include file in writernote file
+  - Include audio file in writernote file
   - or decide to save the file in a specific location
   - listen to the audio again and visually see what was being written [only keyboard]